tikv/rfcs/text/2019-01-08-pd-simulator.md

 Currently, it's a little bit hard to tell if the PD has some scheduling problems under certain circumstances.
-Also, in the test environment, it's unrealistic to deploy hundreds of TiKV to test the performance of PD under high pressure situations which have high concurrency requests.
+Also, in the test environment, it's unrealistic to deploy hundreds of TiKV to test the performance of PD under high pressure situations where high concurrency requests exist.

-Therefore, we need to construct a tool to simulate a large number of TiKV in order to mock the real network communication between TiKV and PD.
+Therefore, we need to construct a tool to simulate a large number of TiKVs in order to mock the real network communication between TiKV and PD.

 ## Detailed design